adobe/aio-lib-ims/README.md

 }
 ```

+Note that setting local=true in `context.set('my_ctx', imsContextConfig, true)` will not have any effect here.

-Note that for now cached tokens will only be accessible from the action that created them.
+Also note that for now cached tokens will only be accessible from the action that created them.
 In
 the above example, the token persisted under `'my_ctx'` will not be retrievable from a
 different action even if it uses the same context key.